roopamgarg/media-analyzer/docs/keyword-extraction.md

 # Keyword Extraction API

-A new API endpoint for extracting searchable keywords from Instagram Reels to enable better content discovery and search functionality.
+A new API endpoint for extracting searchable keywords from short videos (Instagram Reels and YouTube Shorts) to enable better content discovery and search functionality.

 ## 🚀 Overview

-The Keyword Extraction API analyzes Instagram Reels to extract:
+The Keyword Extraction API analyzes short videos to extract:
 - **Primary Keywords**: Most important terms for search
 - **Secondary Keywords**: Supporting terms and context
 - **Hashtags**: All hashtags from the caption